Club Governance Code of Practice

 Who oversees the Code?

-The Club Code of Practice is monitored by the Code Authority.
+The Code is monitored by the Code Authority.
 The Code Authority is an independent panel of club industry experts, with decades of experience in law, policy and governance.
 ClubsNSW provides the Code Authority with administrative support only, to ensure objectivity.
 The Code Authority acts as a neutral arbiter, providing perspective and advice to both clubs and their members to help resolve any issue which may arise.
-The Club Code of Practice and Best Practice Guidelines were first released in July 2005.
+The Code were first released in July 2005.
 The Code is subject to regular review, to keep up with regulation and the community’s expectations of clubs.
-The current edition of the Code and Guidelines was published in March 2018.
+The current edition of the Code was published in February 2023.

-What matters are dealt with under the Code of Practice?
+What matters are dealt with under the Code?

 Frequently Asked Questions regarding making a complaint under the code can be accessed here, with the complaint allegation form accessible here.

-Please note, the Code Authority is no longer be accepting paper-based applications.
+Please note, the Code Administrator is no longer accepting paper-based applications.
 All Code Breach Allegations must use the webform at the link above.
-Please contact the Code Officer at codeadministrator@clubsnsw.com.au or (02) 9268 3000 if you have any queries.
+Please contact the Code Administrator at [email protected] or (02) 9268 3000 if you have any queries.